m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 # How it works

 - Calling a Twilio Voice enabled phone number will allow you to create a new xMatters event (Alert, conference, Incident, live call) targeting a group of your choice.
-- This integration initiate a Twilio function that will play a series of prompts to the caller.
+- This integration initiates a Twilio function that will play a series of prompts to the caller.
 - The caller can press digits on their phone to control the xMatters event that is created.
 - The user can record a message over the phone.
 The audio recording is transcribed and an mp3 audio file is stored on Twilio.
 - The URL to the audio recording is shortened using Bitly and both the transcription text and a shortened link to the recording is sent as part of the xMatters Notification.
 - The caller ID of the calling phone must belong to a user inside of xMatters and must be configured in the Twilio function.
-Multiple users can initiate an event but they must be valid xMatters users.
-This feature can be disabled to allow any call in number.
+Multiple users can initiate an event, but they must be valid xMatters users.
+This feature can be disabled to allow any call-in number.
 - The Twilio functions will provide telephone prompts to guide you through initiate an xMatters notification.
 - You can decide to send a regular xMatters Alert/Notification an xMatters Conference Bridge or to create a new incident.
-- You can connect the call in user directly to the conference bridge as soon as xMatters opens it.
+- You can connect the call-in user directly to the conference bridge as soon as xMatters opens it.
 No need to call back into the bridge.
 - You can connect directly to the primary on call for a group and your call will escalate to the next on call if the phone is not answered.
 - You can predefine up to 9 xMatters groups that can be target with your notification.
 You can select the group you would like to target using xMatters from phone prompts.
 - The content of the message can be configured in the xMatters communication plan.